-In autumn 2018 we were looking for the right timing for launching the alpha version of BrikkApp when we got the opportunity to present at the TechCrunch Disrupt Berlin.
+In autumn 2018 we were looking for the right time to launch the alpha version of BrikkApp when we got the opportunity to present at the TechCrunch Disrupt Berlin.
 It was the very first opportunity to show BrikkApp to the outside world.
 Here’s what we have learnt from the experience at exhibiting at the Startup Alley.

-BrikkApp is all about community, thus exhibiting our solution at an international event with huge crowds of people interested in tech and innovation has been a blast for us.
-BrikkApp is an online platform used by anyone interested in investing in fractions of properties from as little as 100 EUR.
-At BrikkApp, both retail and institutional investors can find investments in fractions of loan or equity investments originated around the world.
+BrikkApp is all about community, so exhibiting our solution at an international event with huge crowds of people interested in tech and innovation has been a blast for us.
+BrikkApp is a platform used by anyone interested in online real estate investing from as little as 100 EUR.
+At BrikkApp, both retail and institutional investors can find deals in fractions of loan or equity investments with locations around the world.

-TechCrunch Disrupt focuses on newly launched startups and at BrikkApp we decided to take this into the next level and do our official launch right there!
-Our primary goal was collecting feedback as we like to start relationships off early and integrate any lessons learnt into potentially large marketing strategies.
+TechCrunch Disrupt focuses on newly launched startups.
+At BrikkApp, we decided to take this to the next level and do our official launch right there!
+Our primary goal was collecting feedback.
+We like to start relationships off early and integrate any lessons learnt into potentially large marketing strategies.

 As one of the founders, Jan Vecerka, describes: “We launched our alpha at the Disrupt Berlin.
-Our goal was to receive as much feedback as possible and we gained many valuable insights and pre-registrations.
-It was an amazing experience and we might join again with the next release!“
+Our goal was to receive as much feedback as possible.
+We gained many valuable insights and pre-registrations.
+It was an amazing experience and we might join again with the next release.“

 For the BrikkApp team, we’ve had a successful and encouraging experience.
 People seemed to understand what customer problems we’re addressing and liked our solution.
 We got tons of ideas for future development.
-While we had a clear plan for the next six months, we were glad to see what further features we could focus on at later stages.
-Many thanks to everyone who visited us and gave us feedback - we really appreciate it!
+While we had already established a clear plan for the upcoming months, we were glad to see what further features we could focus on at later stages.
+Many thanks to everyone who visited us and gave us feedback - we really appreciate it.